 Despite all that, the author went into the trouble of creating an entire chapter about data structures.
-If you go through that chapter, you soon realize the importance it has to it's author.
+If you go through that chapter, you soon realize the importance it has to its author.
 More: he even states that, sometimes, you might not even need to change/improve your algorithm.
-You probably just need to use the right data structure for the task at hands.
+You probably just need to use the right data structure for the task at hand.

 We could go on and argue which data structure is the best for each task (read the book!), but I will instead demonstrate the importance of using the right one for the job, using a practical example.
 For that we will make use of Problem 23. from Project Euler, which reads like this: